-- 1. Attendees will gain an understanding of how addiction impacts the brain; consequences of addiction and behaviors residents dealing with addiction might exhibit. - 2.
-Attendees will gain an understanding of DSM-5-TR criteria for addiction to support treatment referrals. - 3.
-Attendees will gain an understanding of basic addiction screening tools.
+Attendees will gain an understanding of how addiction impacts the brain, the consequences of addiction, and the behaviors residents dealing with addiction might exhibit.

+2. Attendees will gain an understanding of DSM-5-TR criteria for addiction to support treatment referrals.

+3. Attendees will gain an understanding the importance of peer support and lived recovery in the treatment continuum.

-A little bit about me
+A little bit about me...

-A little bit about the brain..
+A little bit about the brain...

 A little bit about addiction...

 Why it all matters...

 How to support people. ©